dlt42/hbk/README.md

 The application has been developed using React, Typescript and Tailwind, and it is built and deployed using Vite.

-### Error Boundary

-The application is wrapped in an error boundary that is used to catch any errors within the application.
-It provides a button to clear the error which triggers a re-render of the application.

-### Data Provider

-The application is wrapped in a data provider that loads the breed data and makes it available via the DataContext.
-The breed data is used by the Breeds page and the Breed filter on the Cats page.

 ### Routes and Pages

 The application uses a BrowserRouter for handling navigation.
 The url and labels for navigation are stored in a NavContext.
 The link data stored in the NavContext is used by the Nav component for rendering the header links.
 The NavContext could also be used by a menu system.